jgaa/restc-cpp/README.md

                 // Send the request
                 .Execute());

-        // Return the Post instance trough a C++ future<>
+        // Return the post instance trough a C++ future<>
         return post;
     })

-    // Back in the main thread, get the Post instance from the future<>,
+    // Get the Post instance from the future<>, or any C++ exception thrown
-    // or any C++ exception thrown within the lambda.
+    // within the lambda.
     .get();

     // Print the result for everyone to see.